By Emerson Hough in 1905

 The noose was now tightening around the neck of the outlaw, Henry Plummer, whose adroitness had so long stood him in good stead.
 The honest miners found that their sheriff was the leader of the outlaws!
 His doom was said then and there, with that of all these others.

-To cut short a long story of bloody justice, it may be added that of the men named as guilty by Yager every one was arrested, tried, and hung by the Vigilantes.
-Plummer for some time must have dreaded detection, for he tried to cover up his guilt by writing back home to the States that he was in danger of being hanged on account of his Union sympathies.
-His family would not believe his guilt and looked on him as a martyr.
+To cut short a long story of bloody justice, it may be added that of the men named as guilty by Yager, everyone was arrested, tried, and hung by the Vigilantes.
+Plummer, for some time, must have dreaded detection, for he tried to cover up his guilt by writing back home to the States that he was in danger of being hanged on account of his Union sympathies.
+His family would not believe his guilt and looked at him as a martyr.
 They sent out a brother and sister to look into the matter, but these two found proof which left them no chance to doubt.
 The whole ghastly revelation of a misspent life lay before them.
 Even Plummer’s wife, whom he loved very much and who was a good woman, was at last convinced of what at first she could not believe.
 Plummer had been able to conceal from even his wife the least suspicion that he was not an honorable man.
 His wife was east in the States at the time of his death.

-He was a murderer, but after all, he was not enough a murderer.
-No outlaw of later years so closely resembled the great outlaw, John A. Murrell, as did Henry Plummer, but the latter differed in one regard:—he spared victims, who later arose to accuse him.
+He was a murderer, but after all, he was not enough of a murderer.
+No outlaw of later years so closely resembled the great outlaw, John A. Murrell, as did Henry Plummer, but the latter differed in one regard: — he spared victims, who later arose to accuse him.

 The frontier has produced few bloodier records than Plummer’s.
-He was principal or accessory, as has been stated, in more than one hundred murders, not to mention innumerable robberies and thefts.
+He was the principal or accessory, as has been stated, in more than 100 murders, not to mention innumerable robberies and thefts.
 His life was lived out in scenes typical of the early Western frontier.
-The madness of adventure in new wild fields, the lust of gold, and its unparalleled abundance drove to crime men who might have been respected and of note in proper ranks of life and in other surroundings.
+The madness of adventure in new wild fields, the lust for gold, and its unparalleled abundance drove to crime men who might have been respected and of note in proper ranks of life and in other surroundings.